readthedocs/readthedocs.org/docs/guides/search-indexing.rst

 in replace of the default search engine of your site.
 To accomplish this, Read the Docs parses the content directly from your HTML pages [*]_.

-If you are the author of a theme or a static site generator you can read the next document, and follow some conventions in order to improve the integration of SSS with your theme/site.
+If you are the author of a theme or a static site generator you can read this document, and follow some conventions in order to improve the integration of SSS with your theme/site.

 Indexing